LuisaeDev/SimplePDO/README.md

 | --- | --- | --- |
 | PDOException |  | All PDO exceptions throws by PDO class |

+# Any bug?

+Please, don't hesitate to contact me if you found any error.
+You can write me at [dev@luisae.com](mailto:hi@luisae.com)

 # Documentation

 ## Methods